 Lower Rates: Some average interest rates for residential loans hover around 4% APR, whereas some average interest rates for business loans stand at a much lower 2% APR.
 Interest rates can be reduced even more when borrowers opt for a product with an even lower prime rate, such as a Freddie Mac or Fannie Mae loan.

 Better Payment Schedule: If you have an adjustable-rate mortgage (ARM) on your home or investment property, chances are you’ve seen your payment fluctuate during the duration of your loan.
-That’s not the case with a fixed-rate mortgage (FRM), as fees are set for the course of the loan term.
+That’s not the case with a fixed-rate mortgage (FRM), as fees are set for the loan term.